20revsined/Alan-Donovan-Motors/README.md

 # Alan-Donovan-Motors
-A python vehicle class that has child classes: trucks, cars, and planes
+A python vehicle class that has child classes: trucks, cars, and planes.